zama-ai/bounty-ecdsa-signature/tutorial.md

 return Q
 ```

-In the homomorphic variants, we can reuse the bits selection from the double-and-add method, calculate not-bit, bitand each bit together to select the value.
+In the homomorphic variants, we can reuse the bits selection from the double-and-add method, calculate not-bit and compute bitand of all bits together and multiply with the value do the value selection.
 In the selection process we can use tree-based calculation method to parallelize the multiplication and addition process.

 ```rust
 pub fn group_projective_scalar_mul_constant_windowed<